Informer (newspaper): Controversies

 In 2015, Informer manufactured an international scandal by publishing screenshots of a porn video starring American pornographic actress Diamond Foxxx, with accompanying text that falsely alleged the stills were from a sex tape featuring the President of Croatia, Kolinda Grabar-Kitarović.
 This was "sharply condemned" by Serbia's Ministry of Culture and Information, which called for sanctions, as well as by MP Azra Jasavić of neighbouring Montenegro, where the newspaper is also published.
 Jasavić called for changes in law to prevent Informer from its "brutalisation of women", whom Jasavić said are targeted by the tabloid.

 In 2019, EU vs Disinformation reported that Informer was one of the foremost Serbian sources of false narratives and warmongering in 2018.
 According to Serbian investigative journalism portal Crime and Corruption Reporting Network, more than 700 fake news items were published on the front pages of pro-government tabloids during 2018, led by Informer.
 Many decried invented attacks on Aleksandar Vučić or attempted coups, as well as supposed messages of support from Russian president Vladimir Putin.
 In 2020, Twitter shut down a network of 8,500 bots that spammed 43 million tweets; the bots fawned over President Vučić and his party, boosted pro-Vučić content, and attacked his political opponents; Informer links were among the most frequently spammed.
 On 22 February 2022, two days before the Russian invasion of Ukraine, Informer published a large headline saying that "Ukraine has attacked Russia".

 In late September 2022, Informer published an interview with a serial rapist Igor Milošević, who had just been released after having served 15 years in prison.
 Milošević sent messages to women of Serbia which were widely seen as controversial and that led to citizens' protests, during which Informer's editor-in-chief Dragan J. Vučićević was physically attacked.

+During the Russian invasion of Ukraine, Informer has published disinformation on events related to the war.

+According to the investigative journalist organisation KRIK, Informer published over 384 disinformation articles in its newspaper in 2024.

+In July 2025, the Press Council ruled that Informer violated the Codex of Journalism.

+In August 2025, Dragan J. Vučićević had shown images of revenge porn of several students on Informer TV.

+During a live broadcast, the editor-in-chief and owner of Informer, Dragan J Vučićević, referred to the victims who died in the railway station canopy collapse in Novi Sad on 1 November as “Šatro žrtve”.
+The remark prompted a public reaction, with citizens organizing a protest held on 18 October 2025 in front of the Informer newsroom.
+The term “šatro” is Serbian slang meaning “so-called” or “allegedly.”